DmytroVasin/bomber/README.md

 4. Check out the game at [http://localhost:3000](http://localhost:3000)
 5. Enjoy!

-Used for developement docker container could be configured to use external folders.
+Used for developement, docker container could be configured to use external folders.
 Steps:
 1. Clone the repository into your local path E.g: `c:\opt\` for windows or `/opt` for unix
 2. Run `docker build --tag bomber:1.0.dev -f Dockerfile_dev .` inside the newly created directory.